-AV6817 through AV6819 models consist of two modules per cell.
-The upper module includes hoisting clips at the top of the module.
-The hoisting clips on the lower module are located near the bottom on the ends of the cold water basin.
-All other models ship in a single module.
-The hoisting clips for the single height models, AV6805 through AV6809, are located at the top of the tower.
-A Hoisting-Installation label is located on the side casing near the access door and on a drawing in the literature kit.
-Remove tower from the carrier and hoist into place according to the instructions on the label or on the drawing.
+The hoisting clips for NC8409 are located near the bottom of the tower on the cold water basin sides.
+The hoisting clips for all other models are located at the top of the tower.
+A Hoisting-Installation label which has hoisting dimensional information is located on the side casing near the tower centerline.
+Remove tower from the carrier and hoist into place according to the instructions on the label.

-Hoisting clips are provided for ease of unloading and positioning tower.
+▲ Warning Hoisting clips are provided for ease of unloading and positioning tower.
 For overhead lifts or where additional safety is required, safety slings should also be placed under the tower.
-Under no circumstances should you combine the top and bottom modules of AV6817 through AV6819 models and attempt to hoist them at the same time by utilizing the hoisting clips alone!
+Under no circumstances should you combine the top and bottom modules of modular models and attempt to hoist them at the same time by utilizing the hoisting clips alone!